-Feature options are enabled or disabled according to the interface type.
-The one option available for all interface types is the Inter Digit Time option.
-This option defines the maximum amount of time that the unit will wait before mapping the dialed digits to an entry in the Phone Directory Database.
+The Inter Digit Time option defines the maximum amount of time that the unit will wait before mapping the dialed digits to an entry in the Phone Directory Database.
 If too much time elapses between digits, and the wrong numbers are mapped, you will hear a rapid busy signal.
 If this happens, it will be necessary to hang up and dial again.
 The default is 2 seconds.
+In the Flash Timer box, enter the time, in milliseconds, for the duration of flash hook signals output on the interface.